Carlos Kasper

-Carlos Kasper (born 3 September 1994) is a German customs officer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
+Carlos Kasper (born 3 September 1994) is a German customs officer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from 2021 to 2025.

 Early career

 Since 2019, Kasper has been working as customs officer at the Federal Customs Service in Dresden.

 Political career

 Kasper joined the SPD in 2014.

 Kasper was elected to the Bundestag in 2021, representing the Chemnitzer Umland – Erzgebirgskreis II district.
 In parliament, he has since been serving on the Finance Committee.

 In addition to his committee assignments, Kasper co-chaired the German-Iranian Parliamentary Friendship Group from 2021 until its dissolution in 2023.

 Within his parliamentary group, Kasper is part of a working group on criminal policy, chaired by Sebastian Fiedler.
 He also belongs to the Parliamentary Left, a left-wing movement.